VCs are just tired – TechCrunch

 All of this in some ways is good for startup founders (and their earliest investors) — higher markups are going to result in more resources with less dilution, and that’s always nice.
 The challenge is that relationships are being forged in the most intense of sale processes, and that means that founders may only have a short period of time to work with a partner before committing a board seat to that individual.
 Personalities are hard to judge in such a crucible.

 As are the numbers.
-We’ve chatted a bit about reneged term sheets on Equity, but it’s a pattern that I hear whispered about more and more.
+We’ve chatted on Equity a bit about reneged term sheets, but it’s a pattern that I hear whispered about more and more.
 Less due diligence is happening before the term sheet is signed (again, to beat out the rabid competition), and there is now more buyer’s remorse from VCs (and very occasionally founders) that can lead to a botched round along the way.

 Lack of bandwidth, hyper-velocity, a pittance of sleep — all of these are intensifying the sensitivity of VC returns.
 Email a VC an hour before or after and it may well change the result of a fundraise.
 VCs once had a reputation for plodding and slow deliberation.
 That old normal is definitely dead right now, and in its place is a new, modern VC who is going to determine millions of dollars in a few minutes on a jet fuel of caffeine and ambition.

-It’s the best and worst of times, and I can’t help but wonder what the results of the 2019 and 2020 vintage years are going to look like 8-10 years from now.
+It’s the best and worst of times, and I can’t help but wonder what the results of the 2019 and 2020 vintage years are going to look like eight-10 years from now.